The UKGC: What Is It & What Does It Do?

 - Sources & Further Reading

-What Is the UKGC?
+1. What Is the UKGC

 If you’ve ever played at an online casino, placed a bet, or bought a lottery ticket in Great Britain, the UK Gambling Commission (UKGC) has been working quietly in the background to make sure you’re protected.

 In a nutshell, the UKGC is the independent regulatory body responsible for overseeing all commercial gambling in England, Scotland, and Wales.
-Its job is to ensure that gambling is conducted fairly and openly, that children and vulnerable people are kept safe, and that criminal activity is kept out of the industry.
+Its job is to guarantee that gambling is conducted fairly and openly, that children and vulnerable people are kept safe, and that criminal activity is kept out of the industry.

-A Brief History of the Gambling Commission
+2. A Brief History of the Gambling Commission

 The 2005 Act was a direct response to two big shifts: